Carmenliang/Interactive-Image-Segmentation/README.md

-# Interactive Lung Segmentation Tool
+# Interactive Image Segmentation Tool

 This is an interative tool for image segmentation, including medical applications.
 It is based on a variant of morphological level-set method.
 Here's the demo for lung segmentaion: